chapincavender/d20-mc-simulator/README.md

 `python d20_mc_simulator.py -m Kobold -n 4 -p 1 -d`

-## Test abstract statistics without a detailed monster stat block
+## Test abstract statistics without a detailed stat block

 To simulate abstract statistics (e.g. those in the table "Monster Statistics by Challenge Rating" in the Dungeon Master's Guide p.274) rather than a detailed stat block, use the monster name "Test".
 Use the `-t` flag to pass a comma-separated list of six integers corresponding to the attack modifier, armor class, total damage per round, total hit points, number of attacks, and proficiency bonus.